silhavyj/Simple-hash-function/README.md

 >
 ```
 ### input
-The program takes one required parameter, which happens to be the `input file` used to calculate the has value.
-There's no limitation as to what type the file should be.
+The program takes one required parameter, which happens to be the `input file` used to calculate the hash value.
+There's no limitation as to what type the input file should be.
 It can be both a text file or a binary file.

 ### output
 The output is represented by a single value printed out on the screen.
 This 64-bit long number represents the final hash value of the file given as a parameter.
 For example, `fa0513e1aa06b891`.